Annual Conference 2021: STEMM and Belief in Diverse Contexts: Publics, Praxis, Policy and Pluralism

 Abstracts are invited for the conference relating to the following themes:

 - Public engagement with STEMM in pluralistic or religiously diverse societies;

-- Public perceptions of the relationship between science, religion and non-religion and their respective roles in society;
+- Public perceptions of the relationship between science, religion and non-religion and their respective roles

 - National and international comparative perspectives on the study of science, religion and belief in society;